PRECISION INSIGHTS

 "Can you give me a specific example?"

-"What exactly changed — and when?"
+"What exactly happened—and when?"

 "How do you know this?"

-"What was your direct role?"
+"What was your role in this?"

-Right: "I personally reviewed 45 permit applications in March 2024.
-I approved 30 and rejected 15."
+Right: I reviewed 45 permit applications in March 2024.
+I approved 30 and rejected 15.

-Wrong: "The permit process is better now."
+Wrong: The permit process is better now.

-ANTI-CORRUPTION & ETHICAL CONDUCT
+6. ANTI-CORRUPTION & ETHICAL CONDUCT

 The following are strictly prohibited:

-Offering payment, gifts, or incentives for information
+Offering payment, gifts, or incentives to sources for information

-Promising any financial, reputational, or political benefit
+Promising any financial, reputational, or political benefits

 Pressuring or coercing anyone to speak